lfriedl/bipartite-pairs-expts/data-prep/README.md

 Broadly, they each go through a process like this:

+1. Raw --> Preprocessed1 --> create bipartite graph
-1. Raw --> Preprocessed1 --> define what the "true pairs" are
+1. Raw --> Preprocessed2 --> define what the "true pairs" are
-1. Raw --> Preprocessed2 --> create bipartite graph
-1. Using bipartite graph + true pairs --> create samples to use for experiments.
+1. (For some data sets:) Use bipartite graph + true pairs --> create samples to use for experiments.
+(For other data sets, we skip this step and simply score all pairs of items in the bipartite graph.)

 In the experimental setup I've been using, a sample is a subgraph of the bipartite graph.
-It's formed from a set of (around 100) items plus all their affiliations.
+It's formed from a set of (under 100) items plus all their affiliations.
 The set of items contains some (few) true pairs and some (many) singletons.

-The experiment code then reads one sample and computes scores for all its pairs of items.
+The experiment code then reads one sample (or, for some data sets, the whole bipartite graph) and computes scores for all its pairs of items.

-(The samples are stored in a consistent format.
-At least for most data sets...)

-(I've also been considering whether to change the experimental setup to sample positive and negative pairs directly from the whole data set's bipartite graph.
-The biggest bottleneck would be adapting the scoring code to work on an arbitrary set of pairs.
-It's been on the todo list forever, but isn't implemented yet.)
+The bipartite graphs are stored in Matrix Market format (`.mtx`).
+Most preprocessing was originally done in R, so a lot of data is initially stored in .Rdata format, then converted to .mtx.
+The true pairs are either stored as text files with lists of pairs or as additional (sparse) graphs in .mtx format.
+Matrix Market format doesn't include node names, so we store these in additional files with the suffixes `.itemnames` and `.affilnames`.

 # Newsgroups